 Start the Day with Breakfast at the Inn

 First on your list for the day is breakfast at the Inn, which we serve from 8:00 to 9:30am.
 Of course, if you want to get a jump on the day, you can always get coffee and baked goods starting at 7:00am.
 But who would want to miss our homemade sweet or savory entrees once you smell the bacon sizzling in the oven?
 It’s farm-to-table freshness here every day.
 Choose your dining time, grab a window seat, and savor the moment.
 The stillness that settles over the lake makes for a beautiful Maine morning.

 Drive to Coastal Botanical Gardens

 The drive to Boothbay takes approximately 1-½ hours.
-We recommend skipping the highway and taking a leisurely route through rural Maine.
+We recommend skipping the highway and taking a leisurely route through the Maine countryside.
 Eventually you’ll hook up with (in Brunswick) the scenic coastal route via Route 1 through lovely Wiscasset.
 Then it’s a straight shot down Route 27 into Boothbay.

 Tour the Gardens